 As people, we also have changed our habits and don’t reuse materials as much as in the past, because plastic is prevalent and convenient to use and discard.
 This discarded plastic lasts for many, many years in landfills, streets, rivers, and the ocean.

-If you’re a diver reading this, you may have seen trash on the beach as you were entering for a dive, seen plastic floating in the water, or even hurriedly tried to store the plastic wrapping from your snack in between dives safely before the wind snatched it away.
+If you’re a diver reading this, you may have seen trash on the beach as you were entering the water for a dive, seen plastic floating in the water, or even hurriedly tried to store the plastic wrapping from your snack in between dives safely before the wind snatched it away.
 And now, you want to learn more about what you can do to help reduce the amount of plastic pollution in the environment and oceans.

 One action you can take is buying and using recycled plastic products.
 Buying products from recycled plastic matters, because it is part of the larger movement to keep plastic out of the ocean, and to protect the health of the environment, the ocean, and all of Earth’s inhabitants.